Non-disclosure agreements, confidentiality agreements, or NDAs, are legally binding documents which establish and outline a confidential relationship.

 Ensuring you have included every necessary element in a business NDA can be time consuming, drag on both business activities and takes Legal’s focus from key strategic work.
 This is an issue when these documents are relatively standard yet require much of Legal’s time to recreate them every time.

 To combat this lag many businesses are utilising open sourced standardised NDA templates like that from the organisation OneNDA.
-Some businesses are taking their NDA templates one step further and incorporating technology like Plexus Gateway into their business strategy to automate their NDA templates.
+Some businesses are taking their NDA templates one step further and incorporating technology like Plexus into their business strategy to automate their NDA templates.
 This strategy allows anyone in the business to create complete, legally compliant, and binding documents themselves.
 This allows business conversations to get started sooner and keeps Legal teams focused on the high-value strategic work.

 Every NDA should include a Non-binding, No Obligations or Termination clause which outlines the process which a party must follow should they wish to terminate their involvement in the relationship.